MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 ### Add Career Coach as an installed app

 > [!IMPORTANT]
-> This step ensures 1) that Career Coach is properly configured for your organization 2) that students find Career Coach.
+> This step ensures that Career Coach is properly configured for your organization and that students find Career Coach.

 1. Sign in to the **[Teams admin center](https://admin.teams.microsoft.com)**.